 Your Mission: So Much More Than p=reject

 Whether you’ve achieved “p=reject,” or are still working to reach that important milestone, it’s high-impact work.
 But as we’ve seen, DMARC isn’t something to “set and forget."

 Some of the most significant benefit comes when you integrate your DMARC controls into a larger set of processes that deliver ongoing value.
-And this focus on optimizing business impact from a DMARC program is an important part of what distinguishes the product philosophy behind Agari Brand Protection from many other solutions on the market.
+And this focus on optimizing business impact from a DMARC program is an important part of what distinguishes the product philosophy behind Agari DMARC Protection from many other solutions on the market.

 Agari pioneered DMARC deployment at enterprise scale, making implementation simpler, more scalable, and lower risk.
-Today, Agari Brand Protection builds on that deep experience to include capabilities such as business-focused performance metrics, inbound DMARC visibility, sophisticated API integrations, look-alike domain protection, and BIMI enablement that help enterprises capture more business value from their DMARC initiative.
+Today, Agari DMARC Protection builds on that deep experience to include capabilities such as business-focused performance metrics, inbound DMARC visibility, sophisticated API integrations, look-alike domain protection, and BIMI enablement that help enterprises capture more business value from their DMARC initiative.